 The analysis of the results obtained from the sub-questions reveals a notable research gap.
 Namely, that research has only been carried out on trait loneliness, and not on state loneliness.
 Therefore, Part II of the research entails conducting a virtual reality experiment to investigate the relationship between built environment factors and state loneliness.
 This experiment utilizes virtual environments to test possible interventions on state loneliness.
 Additionally, it considers the potential influences of socio-demographic factors, personality traits, and trait loneliness on this relationship.
-The initial step involves establishing what methods will be used to investigate the relationship between built environment factors and state loneliness.
+The initial step involves establishing what methods will be used to investigate the relationship between built environment factors and state loneliness, which will be discussed in Chapter 4.
+Subsequently, Chapter 5 contains a discussion of the experiment's results.
 The final sub-question is: